 - Carrots: These veggies are a perfect, low calorie, and crunchy snack!
 Carrots are chock-full of vitamins, minerals, and fiber.
 Just be mindful of giving your dog manageable pieces that they can safely eat without choking.
 You can even steam some up and feed them to your cat!
 Cats need fiber, which is why you may see her chewing on some household plants (pssst, some household plants are not safe for your pets to eat.
 Check out our blog post on pet-friendly & not so pet-friendly houseplants before you bring a new plant into your house).
 Try feeding her some baked or steamed carrots, squash, or broccoli to get that fiber fix.

-- Peanut Butter: What dog doesn’t love peanut butter?
+- Natural, Sugar-Free Peanut Butter: What dog doesn’t love peanut butter?
 This entertaining snack is fun and will get your dog’s tail wagging!
 Although it's safe for dogs, be careful of portions.
 Peanut butter has a high-fat content and could lead to weight gain.

 - Eggs: Eggs are a great source of protein and iron for both dogs and cats!
 Go ahead and scramble one up when you’re making breakfast but be mindful not to add any extra seasoning.
-Make sure raw eggs or raw egg whites aren’t fed to your feline friend so you can not only avoid salmonella and E. coli risks but you can also prevent your cat from ingesting avidin, a protein cats are unable to absorb.
+Make sure raw eggs or raw egg whites are fed in moderation to your feline friend so you can not only avoid salmonella and E. coli risks but you can also prevent your cat from ingesting avidin, a protein cats are unable to absorb.
 As far as raw eggs for our canines, we give them (and the shells) to our girls, but we recommend asking your veterinarian first.

 - Watermelon: Sounds weird, right?
 Your pup might be a little confused at first, but we foresee this being his favorite summertime snack every year!
 Make sure to only treat your dog to pieces that are seed-free and rind-free.
 We don’t feel guilty about it this snack either since it provides extra vitamin A, vitamin C, and H2O during the long hot summer days.